 Returning to work with Lloyds Banking Group

 Have you taken a career break from a role in professional services or banking?
 And are you ready and raring to re-start your career?
-Lloyds Banking Group’s award-winning 'Returnship Programme' is now in its fourth year.
-Starting in September 2018, this 16 week paid returnship programme aims to support people through their transition and, all being well, lead to a permanent position.
+Lloyds Banking Group’s award-winning 'Returnship Programme' has been running for over 4our years.
+This 16 week paid returnship programme aims to support people through their transition and, all being well, lead to a permanent position.

 The returnship programme is no lightweight ‘work experience’ scheme.
 Far from it – participants are given meaningful work in a collaborative environment.
 Previous participant Rob Carmichael found that he gained genuine exposure to the ongoing business of the bank.
 He was quickly able to establish a cross-business internal network, and gained insight into strategic direction.
 At the end of the programme, Rob took on a permanent role (on a four day week basis, to suit his parenting commitments) as a Relationship Director in Mid Markets.